UKHomeOffice/hocs-txa-document-extractor/README.md

 3. A Kafka cluster

-This infrastructure can be spun up using the hocs-ci-infrastructure submodule with a `docker compose -f ./ci/docker-compose.yml up localstack postgres`.
+This infrastructure can be spun up using the hocs-ci-infrastructure submodule with a `docker compose -f ./ci/docker-compose.yml -f ./ci/docker-compose.kafka.yml up localstack postgres zookeeper broker`.

 The integration tests (located in `src/integration-test/`) can then be executed through your IDE.